-- 1. The Master's degree programme in Computer Science has two tracks, Data Science & Technology and Software Technology, described in detail in article 13A and the EIT-ICT Innovation Master School programme specialisations Digital Media Technology and Cloud Computing and Services, described in article 13B. - Students may opt for one of the special programmes in Bioinformatics, Cyber Security or Information Architecture (ref. article 13A, subsection 5), which will be mentioned on the student's diploma supplement under Specialisation.
+- The Master's degree programme in Computer Science has two tracks, Data Science & Technology and Software Technology, described in detail in article 13A and the EIT-ICT Innovation Master School programme specialisations Digital Media Technology and Cloud Computing and Services, described in article 13B. - Students may opt for one of the special programmes in Bioinformatics, Cyber Security or Information Architecture (ref. article 13A, subsection 5), which will be mentioned on the student's diploma supplement under Specialisation.

-Article 13A - The tracks Data Science & Technology (DS&T) and Software Technology (ST)
+Article 13A - The tracks Data Science & Technology (DST) and Software Technology (ST) without special programme

-- 1. An IEP in these tracks consists of
+- An IEP in these tracks has a minimum study load of 120 credits and consists of

-- a.
-The Master Kick-off (EWI4000)
+- a) The Master Kick-off (EWI4000)

-- b. a common core,
+- b) a common core.

-- c.
-Computer Science specialisation courses,
+- c) Computer Science specialisation courses.

-- d. a course that provides students with knowledge of the research methods within the field of Computer Science (ref. subsection 4b) or a Literature survey (IN4306)
+- d) a course that provides students with knowledge of the research methods within the field of Computer Science (ref. subsection 4b) or a Literature survey (IN4306)

-- e. free electives,
+- e) free electives: courses at academic Master's level that may be chosen freely,

-- f. a thesis project (IN5000 Final project) worth 45 credits and
+- a thesis project (IN5000 Final project) worth 45 credits and

-- g. if required, homologation.
+- g) if required, homologation.

 - The thesis project is carried out under supervision of one of the following EEMCS research groups:

 - Algorithmics (ALG),

 - Computer Graphics and Visualisation (CGV),

-- Cyber Security (CybSec),
+- Cyber Security (CybSec).

-- Embedded Software (ES),
+- Embedded Software (ES).

-- Interactive Intelligence (II),
+- Interactive Intelligence (II).

 - Multimedia Computing (MC),

 - Network Architectures and Services (NAS),

 - Parallel and Distributed Systems (PDS),

 - Pattern Recognition & Bioinformatics (PRB),

+- Programming Languages (PL)

 - Software Engineering (SE), and

 - Web Information Systems (WIS)

-- 3. The IEP must be drawn up in agreement with the IEP reviewer (formerly thesis coordinator) of the research group in which the student wishes to carry out his or her thesis project.
+- The IEP must be drawn up in agreement with the IEP reviewer of the research group in which the student wishes to carry out his or her thesis project.
 The IEP reviewer is a member of the scientific staff of that research group.

 - The IEP will not be approved unless:

-- The common core of the tracks consists of at least five course from the related following list:
+- The common core of the tracks consists of at least five 27 course from the related following